-If you are having issues with bad website traffic, that can mean one of two things.
+If you are having issues with bad website traffic, that typically means one of two things.

-2. You get a decent amount of traffic, but it's all junk.
+- You get a decent amount of traffic, but it's not very good quality.

 Download 5 Ways to Increase Your Website Traffic for basic tips and tricks to bring in traffic.

 This is a very common issue, and you're not alone.
-While we don't want to focus on the volume of traffic alone, if you don't have enough it makes it difficult to be profitable.
-Here are the most common causes if you have low traffic volumes.
+While we don't want to focus on the volume alone, if you don't have enough traffic, being profitable is much harder.
+Here are the most common causes if you have low traffic volumes:

-- You have never implemented any SEO - A website is not a set it and forget it type of thing.
+A website is not a “set it and forget it” type of thing.
 Not every SEO strategy must be Fortune 500 level, but even the smallest business should be optimizing their websites on some level.
-Click here to find out how well your site is optimized.

-- You have an indexing issue - It is possible that your website is already SEO friendly, but there's something stopping the search engines from actually listing it in results.
-The best place to check on this is Google Webmaster Tools.
+It is possible that your website is already SEO friendly, but there's something stopping the search engines from actually listing it in results.
+The best place to check on this is Google Search Console.

-- You have "crawling" issues - This is slightly different than indexing issues, but end result is the same.
-If Google and the other search engines can't "crawl" your website, they can't see all of your content and website pages.
-If they can't see it, they can't rank it!
-Again, a good place to check is Google Webmaster Tools.
+These are slightly different from indexing issues, but the end result is the same.
+If Google and the other search engines can't "crawl" your website, they can't see all of your content and website pages - and if they can't see it, they can't rank it!
+Again, a good place to check the status of this is Google Search Console.

-- Your content is terrible or you have very little content - Search engines need content to rank your site.
+Search engines need content to rank your site.
 They cannot tell what you offer from images alone.
-The more high quality content pages you have, the higher the chances that you'll rank... and the more you rank, the more traffic you will get (at least in theory).
+The more high quality content pages you have, the higher the chances are that you'll rank - and the higher you rank, the more high-quality traffic you will likely start to see!

-- You've been penalized - It is possible that a search engine has removed you from search results because you have been penalized.
+It is possible that a search engine has removed you from search results because you have been penalized.
 This most commonly occurs when a website utilizes "black hat" SEO tactics (applied by an amateur website owner or a shady SEO provider).
 If your website traffic suddenly drops off, you need to take immediate action to discover the cause and implement an appropriate solution.

 Believe it or not, this can be just as bad as the previous issue.
 Ultimately, you need your website visitors to turn into leads and sales so you can make money, right?
 That's not going to happen if they don't even spend enough time on your website to find out what you are all about.